microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 Merge scenarios sometimes draw from multiple of the individual design choices presented above.

 Here is an example that draws from all three:
-Alice removes a sticky node, while Bob concurrently move that same sticky note.
+Alice removes a sticky node, while Bob concurrently moves that same sticky note.
 If the edits are sequenced such that Alice's edit is applied first and Bob's edit is applied second, then the note will first be removed then moved to the destination defined by Bob's edit.
 If the edits are sequenced in the opposite order,